 #4: An Informational Website Is Completely Customizable

 Your informational website should include features that make it completely customized to your company.
-Visitors want to see originality in the form of:
+Visitors want to see originality in your:

 - Portfolios of your work